 - Organizations with smaller budgets & no major government or public funding

 - Organizations that serve populations marginalized by society

 The availability of funds is determined by the CPC Trustees based on the investment return of the endowed funds in the previous year.

-The process usually begins in late December with the distribution of an application for each of the two funds.
-The application is nearly identical for both.
-Past recipients will automatically receive an application and Central members can also recommend potential applicants.
+The process usually begins in late December with the availability of an application for the two funds.
+Past recipients will receive an application, and Central members can recommend potential applicants.

 Applications are usually due at the end of January in order to be considered by the committee in February.
 The committee’s recommendations normally go to Session for approval at the March meeting and fund distribution begins in April.